iegomez/mosquitto-go-auth/README.md

 ```

-The acl file follows mosquitto's regular syntax: [mosquitto(5)](https://mosquitto.org/man/mosquitto-conf-5.html).
+The `ACLs` file follows mosquitto's regular syntax: [mosquitto(5)](https://mosquitto.org/man/mosquitto-conf-5.html).

 There's no special `superuser` check for this backend since granting a user all permissions on `#` works in the same way.
+Furthermore, if this is **the only backend registered**, then providing no `ACLs` file path will default to grant all permissions for authenticated users when doing `ACL` checks (but then, why use a plugin if you can just use Mosquitto's static file checks, right?): if, instead, no `ACLs` file path is provided but **there are more backends registered**, this backend will default to deny any permissions for any user (again, back to basics).

 #### Testing Files